 You will usually use the same yarn for your seam as you knit with.
 However, if you are using a weak yarn, like a single ply, you may want to use a stronger yarn for your seam.
 If you are using a bulky yarn, you may want to use a thinner yarn for your seam to keep it from being too bulky.

 If your pieces are the same length and you seam them perfectly, then you can skip this section.
 However, if one piece is longer than the other or you inadvertently miss or double up on some stitches while seaming, you may need to make some adjustments.

 Use this technique when one piece is longer than the other or when you are nearing the end of the seam and realize you have more stitches left on one piece than the other.
 Pick up 2 bars on the longer piece and one bar on the shorter piece.

 Estimate how often to do this.
 If it’s a small difference to make up, just pick up 2 bars occasionally.
 If it’s a longer distance, pick up 2 bars more often.

 Don’t worry if you run out of yarn before finishing the seam.
 Just leave enough tail to sew it in when you are done seaming and start using a new yarn.
 Leave a tail on the new yarn to sew in later, then overlap the last couple stitches of the old yarn with the first couple stitches of the new yarn (just start the new yarn a stitch or 2 below your last stitch).

 A Project for Practicing Mattress Stitch

-Flow is a fantastic project for practicing mattress stitch.
-It’s a quick-knit top that is perfect for beginner sweater knitters or those wanting to improve their sweater knitting skills.
+Flow is a fantastic project for learning and practicing the mattress stitch.
+It’s a quick-knit top that is perfect for beginner sweater knitters or those who want to improve their sweater knitting skills.
 Learn more about our Flow Knit Along, where we guide you step-by-step through the pattern with detailed lessons, at https://knitalongclub.com/course/flow/.